05anton05/BotHelper/README.md

 The new version of BotHelper.
-This version includes different parts of menu who you can use The methods who was used:
+This version includes different parts of menu which you can use The methods who was used:
 - call a Console;
 - construction switch;